abdala/abdala.github.io/_posts/2018-12-12-single-file-multistages.md

   - programação
 ---

 It took me time to find a reasonable docker/docker-compose configuration that is good for all my environments.
-I was searching for a solution to use the same Dockerfile in different environments and continue with a small/readable image.
+I was searching for a solution to use the same Dockerfile in different environments and continue with a small image.

-After some tests and researches I found myself using Multistage Dockerfile a lot and it fits very well for all my need.
+After some tests and researches, I found myself using Multistage Dockerfile a lot and it fits very well for all my needs.
 Multistage is when you have more than one `FROM` command in the same Dockerfile.

-For better understanding we have to keep in mind 2 things:
+For better understanding, we have to keep in mind two things:

-1. The latest FROM instruction will be the final image
+1. The last `FROM` instruction will be the final image
 2. We have to explicit copy files between stages

 ## PHP application